bitemyapp/bloodhound/README.md

                       termAggs :: Maybe Aggregations}
 ```

-Term Aggregations have two factory functions, , and , and can be used as follows:
+Term Aggregations have two factory functions, `mkTermsAggregation`, and
+`mkTermsScriptAggregation`, and can be used as follows:

 ``` {.haskell}
 let ta = TermsAgg $ mkTermsAggregation "user"